ring-lang/ring/README.md

 programming paradigms, comes with useful and practical libraries.
 The language is designed for productivity and developing high quality solutions that can scale.

-* Designed for a Clear Goal
+The language is designed for a Clear Goal

-Applications programming language.
+* Applications programming language.

-Productivity and developing high quality solutions that can scale.
+* Productivity and developing high quality solutions that can scale.

-Small and fast language that can be embedded in C/C++ projects.
+* Small and fast language that can be embedded in C/C++ projects.

-Simple language that can be used in education and introducing Compiler/VM concepts.
+* Simple language that can be used in education and introducing Compiler/VM concepts.

-General-Purpose language that can be used for creating domain-specific libraries, frameworks and tools.
+* General-Purpose language that can be used for creating domain-specific libraries, frameworks and tools.

-Practical language designed for creating the next version of the Programming Without Coding Technology software.
+* Practical language designed for creating the next version of the Programming Without Coding Technology software.

 [Read more!](http://ring-lang.sourceforge.net/#why)